 Northern Indiana downtowns are easy drives from the Chicago area; even the farthest are just slightly over two hours away.

 Both Craig and Pierce suggest avoiding the Chicago Skyway and traveling on state and county roads when practical.
 Although visitors will spend a little extra time driving, they’ll see much more beautiful countryside and arrive at their downtown destinations refreshed.

 Pierce also advises that travelers be mindful of sunrise and sunset, since a poorly timed trip might force a motorist to stare directly into the sun both ways.
 At the very least, don’t rush home, he says.
 “Stay for dinner, shop until the stores close and come home after the sun has set.”

 Driving in Northern Indiana can even be relaxing, Pierce says.
 “I could go on all day about the joy of being around drivers who don’t incessantly honk at you and who let women and children cross the street without running them down.”

 No matter when you go, you’ll find plenty going on every day in Northern Indiana downtowns.
 Here are some special events taking place this summer:

-On July 7, 2017, celebrate July’s First Fridays in downtown Goshen with our annual hometown Cruisin’ Reunion.
+Celebrate First Fridays in downtown Goshen with our annual hometown Cruisin’ Reunion in July.
 You’ll think you traveled back in time to the good ol’ days as you enjoy great music, food, and classic cars cruising down Main Street.
 Hang out and watch the cars or bring your own sweet ride between 5 and 9 p.m.